 Read Hebrews 1:1-3 and note your observations from Scripture.
 God has always been communicating His heart.
 In the past, God spoke through prophets in every possible way.
-By contrast in these “last days” (that have lasted over 2,000 years!), the Father has spoken to us by His Son.
+By contrast in these “last days” (that have lasted over 2,000 years so far!), the Father has spoken to us by His Son.
 The Son of God, both fully God and fully man through the incarnation (oh mystery!) is the heir of all things.
 All of creation was made by His Son.
 The Son is the radiance of His Father’s glory.
 He is the exact representation of God’s Being.
 Do you understand what you just read?
 When we see Jesus, we see God Himself.
-What a dramatic change from the OT where anyone who sees God dies.
+What a dramatic change from the OT where anyone who sees God falls on their face and often dies.

 He also sustains all things by His powerful word.
-After providing everything necessary for this radical New Covenant (that’s what testament means, covenant), our Lord Jesus Christ sat at the place of honor and power and rule on the throne at the right hand of the Father.
+After providing everything necessary for this radical New Covenant (that’s what testament means, covenant. or way of relating with His people), our Lord Jesus Christ sat at the place of honor and power and rule on the throne at the right hand of the Father.

 In short, only Jesus is eminently qualified to bring a radically new and more intimate way for God to relate with mankind since the Fall in Genesis 3.
 And that’s exactly what He did in order to fulfill God’s original Eden-intent in Genesis 1-2…and go beyond.